infor-design/enterprise/src/components/notification/readme.md

 ## Code Example

-The notification component is a component that inserts a banner at the top of the page for showing user dismissible alerts and messages.
+The notification component is a component that inserts a banner at the top of the page for showing user-dismissible alerts and messages.
 Its contents will be removed when the banner is closed.
-You have control over the message contents and if you would like a link.
+You have control over the message contents including the option for a link.
 The message is triggered by selecting the parent content (usually `<body>`) and executing the `notification()` function with various options to create the notification banner.

 ```javascript
   $('body').notification({